ahmad88me/django-rest-gen/README.md

   --pythonpath PYTHONPATH
                         Python Path directory.
-  --settings SETTINGS   The path to the django project settings --models MODELS       The path to the models.py file --serializers SERIALIZERS
+  --settings SETTINGS   The path to the django project settings --apppath APPPATH     The path to the app
-                        The path to the serializers file --views VIEWS         The path to the views file
+  --views VIEWS         The path to the views file
 ```